 Name: Job Title:

 Department: Base:

 Telephone No Email:

 PART 2 - DETAILS OF THE COMPLAINT

-Please summarise your complaint below an may continue on a separate sheet if necess nd attach any supporting documentation.
-You sary.
+Please summarise your complaint below and attach any supporting documentation.
+You may continue on a separate sheet if necessary.

-provide details such as dates and time complaining about.
-If appropriate you should s of events, the names of any witness, where background information leading up to the
+In your own words state what you are complaining about.
+If appropriate you should provide details such as dates and times of events, the names of any witness, where events took place and any relevant background information leading up to the complaint.

 Why was your complaint not resolved at the informal stage?

 What outcome are you looking for?

 Signature Date:

 Received by:

-Name:(Manager) Date:
+Name: (Manager) Date:

 Signed